Skip to content

 runbooks serve <path-to-runbook> [flags]

-• <path-to-runbook> - Path to the runbook.mdx file
+• <path-to-runbook> - Path to a directory containing the runbook.mdx file, or to the file itself.

 • --output-path <path> - Directory where generated files will be written (default: generated)